 No matter how you get involved, you’ll be making a difference for our shared natural world.
 Gain new skills, put your existing ones to use, and create connections with caring people like you.

-Discovery volunteers support our array of publicly accessible programs, including gardening workshops, nature hikes, astronomy nights, and an assortment of different programs offered by a myriad of speakers.
-They support our programs by preparing event spaces, taking attendance, introducing speakers, helping to ensure the safety of participants, and answering any questions the public may have about The Riverwood Conservancy.
+Our Discovery program volunteers support our array of publicly accessible programs, including garden workshops, hikes, astronomy nights, and a variety of programs offered by a roster of presenters from the community.
+Discovery volunteers support programs by preparing event spaces, taking attendance, introducing speakers, helping to ensure the safety of participants, and answering any questions the public may have about The Riverwood Conservancy.

 Are you looking for a fun and meaningful way for your business or organization to give back?
 Look no further!
 When you book a group volunteering activity with the Riverwood Conservancy, you’ll help make Mississauga greener, and make a positive impact on your local environment.
 As a Riverwood Conservation Crew, your team will support the preservation of Riverwood by actively participating in conservation activities on site.
 Fees apply.
 See how you can make your group a Riverwood Conservation Crew here.